Matthew Turner

 Brief history

-Following some great advice from John Chalker I decided to do a PhD in soft condensed matter physics.
-I was extremely lucky to have Mike Cates as my PhD supervisor in the Cavendish Laboratory at Cambridge University.
-I somehow found time to be president of Trinity College BA (graduate student) Society.
+Following some great advice from John Chalker I decided to do a PhD in theoretical soft condensed matter physics.
+I was extremely lucky to have Mike Cates (recently appointed Lucasian professor) as my PhD supervisor in the Cavendish Laboratory at Cambridge University where I worked on the dynamics of polymers that can exchange mass.
+I somehow found time to be president of Trinity College BA Society (for grad students; it isn't called an MCR at Trinity).
 After my PhD I was a postdoc with Jean-Francois Joanny at the Institut Charles Sadron in Strasbourg.
-I gained a lot of respect for the French way of doing physics.
 In 1991 I was elected a Fellow of Trinity ("under title A"), an immense privilege.
-After winning a Royal Society University Research Fellowship I spent some time at the University of California at Santa Barbara.
-It was great to spend a year in the Institute for Theoretical Phyics (now KITP) at UCSB.
-After a year back in Cambridge I was appointed to the faculty at Warwick before leaving, almost immediately, to become the W M Keck fellow in the Centre for Studies in Physics and Biology, Rockefeller University from 1998-2000.
-I learned a lot about Biology at Rockefeller; it is an amazing science.
-In recent years I have held a Joliot-Curie visiting fellowship at ESPCI, Paris.
-Last year I became an EPSRC Leadership Fellow.
+After winning a Royal Society University Research Fellowship in Cambridge I moved to the University of California at Santa Barbara; it was great to spend time in the Institute for Theoretical Phyics (now KITP).
+I was then appointed to the faculty at Warwick before leaving, almost immediately, to become the W M Keck fellow in the Centre for Studies in Physics and Biology, Rockefeller University from 1998-2000.
+I first learned something about Biology at Rockefeller; it is an amazing science.
+In 2010 I became an EPSRC Leadership Fellow.
 Recently, I've been having a lot of fun working on some completely new problems.

 Publications etc available here